 - Improper installation of a child restraint to the LATCH anchorages can lead to failure of the restraint.
 The child could be badly injured or killed.
-Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint.
-Child restraint anchorages are designed to without or back of the straint of the straint. - stand only those loads imposed by correctly-fitted child restraints.
+Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint. - Child restraint anchorages are designed to withstand only those loads imposed by correctly-fitted child restraints.
 Under no circumstances are they to be used for adult seat belts, harnesses, or for attaching other items or equipment to the vehicle.